POSITION TITLE: Team Lead, Peer Health Educator

 - Update training materials and educational tools using the framework of harm-reduction, anti-oppression and prioritize health empowerment for peers

-- Create a 5 day training program for incoming peer health educators with engagement leads.
-Co-deliver onboarding training, which includes coordinating with on-campus and off-campus partners
+- Support the creation of summer training program for incoming PHEs (starting in September) with Engagement Lead.
+Co-deliver in-person onboarding training, which includes coordinating with on-campus and off-campus partners

-- Assist the Engagement Leads in determining and supporting specific skill-set development for peer health educators
+- Assist the Engagement Leads in determining and supporting specific skill-set development for PHEs

 - Work with the social media and communications team (SCLD) throughout the summer to support and onboard social media peers and their workflow.